cloud-native-toolkit/site-developer-guide/docs/reference/tools/container-image-security-enforcement.md

 ```

 !!!note
-    The default configuration when signing an image using the `skopeo` or `buildah` commands is that signatures remain on the local file system.
-This includes when images are signed inside of pipelines on OpenShift clusters.
-If you are copying or pushing signed images into a container registry, yet your deployments are failing with the message `policy denied the request: A signature was required, but no signature exists`, then the default configuration is likely saving your image signatures locally instead of pushing the signature to the registry API server.
+    On Linux® and macOS: The default configuration for the signing tools is to store the signatures locally.
+Storing signatures locally can lead to signature verification failure because the signature is not in the registry.
+To fix this problem, you can modify or delete the configuration file.
+On Linux®, the configuration is saved in /etc/containers/registries.d/default.yaml.
+On macOS, the configuration file is saved in /usr/local/etc/containers/registries.d/default.yaml.
+If you sign images in your container registry, yet your deployments are failing with the message `policy denied the request: A signature was required, but no signature exists`, then the default configuration is likely saving your image signatures locally instead of pushing the signature to the registry API server and you need to modify the tools configuration.

-    This configuration is saved in `/etc/containers/registries.d/default.yaml`.
-To have your signatures pushed to registy along with your image you will need to modify this configuration, but the most straightforward solution is to remove it altogether using `rm /etc/containers/registries.d/default.yaml`.